StarlightAbove/Analysis/README.md

-# Analysis
+# Benchmarking detection of DNA copy number variation using high-density methylation microarrays

-A repository containing all code and data used for the project started over the summer at the Przybyl Lab, including all data, plots and code.
+Codebase of the project developed over the summer at the Przybyl Lab, RI-MUHC.
+A key and guide to this repo and other details are being added to this README.

-The final code should be in the "Comparative Code" folder, the rest of the code is experimental. fpCheck is for LM data, and gRangeAccModel is for LMS models.

-visualize.R is the actual visualizing code.
+# Methods
+This section is currently being written, and will cover the algorithms and visualizers being used.

 # Indexes for all statistics
+Details the internal sample references, their correlated identifiers, and the filepath of the Manhattan plot.

 ### "LMS" - LMS cases from TCGA-provided samples.
 | Sample Number (Internal) | TCGA Identifier | File Path                                    | Most/Least Accurate? | Comments |
 |--------------------------|-----------------|----------------------------------------------|----------------------|----------|